arun279/leetcode-practice/README.md

 This repository contains solutions to LeetCode problems from [Grind 75](https://www.techinterviewhandbook.org/grind75), grouped by topics.
 Each solution file is named with the corresponding LeetCode problem number.

 ## Usage

-- Testing individual files and using `run_tests` has been discontinued.
-The tests are now written in `tests/test_all.py` using `unittest`.
-- To test, use the following command:
+To test, use the following command:
 ```
 python -m unittest discover -s tests
 ```